Simone Verdi

-Simone Verdi (/it/; born 12 July 1992) is an Italian professional footballer who plays as an attacking midfielder for Serie A club Como.
+Simone Verdi (/it/; born 12 July 1992) is an Italian professional footballer who plays as an attacking midfielder for club Benevento.

 Club career

 Early career

 Verdi started playing football with amateur club Audax Travacò, before joining Milan at the age of 11.

 He made his professional debut for the club, aged 17, in a Coppa Italia game against Novara, on 13 January 2010.
 He then made his second appearance two weeks later, in the quarter-final against Udinese, which Milan lost 0–1.
 While playing for the under-20 squad, the young striker scored his first goal at the San Siro in the return leg of the Primavera Cup final, on 14 April 2010.
 Milan went on to win the match 2–0, as Verdi also made an assist, and secured the trophy 3–1 on aggregate.
 Here, he was nicknamed Verdinho, as his playing style resembled that of a Brazilian.

 In May 2010, Milan CEO Adriano Galliani announced that Verdi, along with three other teammates, was expected to join the senior team permanently for the 2010–11 season.
 Subsequently, Verdi signed his first professional contract with the club.
 However, he continued playing mainly in the youth team.